-You’re all excited, reading up on New Zealand, looking at campervans to rent, finding incredible tours to do… and you suddenly ask yourself ‘Where can I park my campervan in New Zealand?’.
+You’re all excited, reading up on New Zealand, looking at campervans to rent, finding incredible tours to do… and you suddenly ask yourself, ‘Where can I park my campervan in New Zealand?’.
 Where can I park overnight?
 How much is it going to cost?
 Sound familiar?
 If you’re anything like me, the thought of ‘where to park my campervan’ came a little later in the process.
-Don’t worry though.
-In this article I’ll outline all your options for where to stay in a camper or motorhome.
-I’ll also give you the costs to help with budget planning and show you some fantastic tools that’ll help you find places to stay overnight with ease.
-So lets get to it.
+Don’t worry, though.
+In this article, I’ll outline all your options for where to stay in a camper or motorhome.
+I’ll also give you the costs to help with budget planning and show you some fantastic tools to help you find places to stay overnight easily.
+So let’s get to it.

 - 1 Can you sleep anywhere in a campervan in New Zealand?